 The typical Physics major at Millikin will take PY 151 and 152, along with the accompanying lab courses, PY 171 and 172, during their freshman year.
 (Some students will have Advanced Placement credit that will allow them to skip one or both of these classes.)
-These courses comprise a fairly standard year-long introduction to Physics, and have MA 140 and 240, Calculus I and II, as co-requisites since the primary language of doing physics is mathematics.
-These courses involve both lecture and laboratory, and heavily integrate modern pedagogy, specifically active learning, peer instruction, and inquiry-based methods.
-(These methods will also be a strong component of the instruction in PY 100 and 101, and PY 111 and 112, which primarily serve non-majors.)
+These courses comprise a fairly standard year-long introduction to Physics, and are accompanied by MA 140 and 240, Calculus I and II, as co-requisites, since the primary language of doing physics is mathematics.
+The PY 151/152 and 171/172 series involve the lecture and laboratory components of the physics experience, respectively, and heavily integrate modern pedagogy, specifically active learning, peer instruction, and inquiry-based methods.
+(These methods are also used heavily in our other introductory courses - PY 100 and 101 and PY 111 and 112, which primarily serve non-majors, and are even incorporated - though to a somewhat lesser degree - in our advanced courses as well.)

 Every course we teach above the freshman level is offered every other year (except for Senior Research, for obvious reasons).
-Therefore, the exact path a student will follow depends on whether they enter during an odd or an even year.
-Here, we explain what a student entering in Fall 2011 would take.
-As sophomores, Physics majors would take PY
+Therefore, the exact path a student will follow depends on whether s/he enters during an odd or an even year.
+Here, we explain what a student entering in Fall 2016 would take.
+As sophomores, Physics majors would take PY 253, an introduction to Modern (20th-century) Physics, and PY 325, Mathematical Physics.
+In Modern Physics, students will be introduced to MathematicaTM, the most popular and powerful computational and analysis software package, and in Mathematical Physics, they will focus on integrating knowledge from a variety of math classes as well as filling in gaps of material not commonly covered in traditional mathematics courses.
+In both of these courses, they will also begin the process of learning how to write scientific articles as well as present their research orally in a seminar-style symposium.

-262, Experimental Physics I, focusing on Electronics, which will introduce them to National Instruments' LabVIEWTM, the industry and academic standard in experimental control and data acquisition.
+During their junior year, physics majors will take PY 262, Experimental Physics I, focusing on Electronics, which will introduce them to National Instruments' LabVIEWTM, the industry and academic standard in experimental control and data acquisition.
 In the spring, they would take PY 362, Experimental Physics II, where they would focus on data acquisition and experimental design.
 These courses are where students will first experience substantive experimental design, and will also involve instruction in writing of scientific papers.
 The courses will culminate in seminar-style presentations that will be open to other physics majors, minors, and faculty.
 Similar presentations will occur at the end of the junior and senior years, at the end of which students will present work from a senior research project.
+In addition, they will complete the two-term Electrodynamics sequence (PY 403/404).